 TestShell Integration with GitLab

-This article guides you on how to configure GitLab as the source control solution for your local tests and assets.
+This article guides you on how to configure GitLab as the source control solution for your local tests and assets for automation suites executed in the Job Scheduling dashboard.
 Since local tests are accessible only to the client on which they were created, using a source control solution, these tests can be shared with other clients as well.
 In this article we will focus on GitLab as the source control solution.
 For other solutions, see Source Control: Using Local Tests in Automation Suites.

 This integration provides test users with the latest version of the desired test(s) and assets and also allows test developers to push updates to GitLab.
 In this process, you will link your CloudShell clients (CloudShell Portal, TestShell Studio and Runner) and Execution Server(s) to a specific GitLab repository, which will contain the tests and assets, and make them available to these clients.